Dow leaps 1,100 points and S&P 500 rallies 3.3% following a 90-day truce in the US-China trade war

 The U.S.-China pause followed a deal the United States announced last week with the United Kingdom that will bring down tariffs on many U.K. imports to 10% but will still require weeks to finalize all the details.

-Economic reports scheduled to be released later this week, including on inflation and sentiment among U.S. consumers, could also show how much damage the U.S. economy has already taken because of uncertainty about tariffs.
+Economic reports scheduled for later this week, including on inflation and sentiment among U.S. consumers, could also show how much damage the U.S. economy has already taken because of uncertainty about tariffs.
 But the mood was nevertheless ebullient across Wall Street on Monday, and gains were widespread.

-Many retailers climbed because much of what they sell comes from China and elsewhere in Asia.
-Best Buy rose 5.6%, and Amazon jumped 7.9%.
+Many retailers rose because much of what they sell comes from China and elsewhere in Asia.
+Best Buy jumped 6.6%, and Amazon rallied 8.1%.

 In stock markets abroad, indexes rose across most of Europe and Asia, though often by less than the U.S. market.